On the role of Allee effect and mass migration in survival and extinction of a species

-In Section \ref{ModelIV} we generalize the previous models: in \emph{Model IV}, instead of fixing a capacity $N$, we consider a slightly more realistic model.
+In Section \ref{ModelIV} we generalize the previous models: in \textit {Model IV}, instead of fixing a capacity $N$, we consider a slightly more realistic model.
 In all environments there is no maximal size, but a kind of self-mechanism of birth control such that the death rate is larger than the birth rate when there are more than $N$ individuals in a local population.
-A migration of one or more individuals is allowed from a site with more than $N$ individuals towards a site with few individuals.
-We prove in Theorem \ref{phasetransition4} that in some cases we can have survival but on each site the population does not explode even if there is no capacity.
-Namely on each site the expected value of the number of individuals is finite.
-In other cases the species gets extinct.\\ Note that on each model instead of fixing the death rate equal to 1 and letting the birth rate vary (the most used approach), we consider the reverse but equivalent point of view in order to clarify our proofs, presented in Section \ref{proofs}.
+A migration of one or more individuals is allowed from a site with more than $N$ individuals toward a~site with few individuals.
+We prove in Theorem~\ref{phasetransition4} that in some cases we can have survival but on each site the population does not explode even if there is no capacity.
+Namely, on each site the expected value of the number of individuals is finite.
+In other cases the species becomes extinct.

+Note that on each model instead of fixing the death rate equal to 1 and letting the birth rate vary (the most used approach), we consider the reverse but equivalent point of view in order to clarify our proofs, presented in Section \ref{proofs}.